 Motorcyclists are often drawn to the vehicles for their exposure to the world, freedom from stop and go traffic, and the benefits that come with having a smaller vehicle.
 Unfortunately, these are the very features that can make being a motorcyclist one of the most dangerous ways to travel.
 The exposed nature of motorcycles, along with their reduced visibility due to their size, means that motorcyclists often take on a significantly larger amount of risk than their car-driving peers.

 When a motorcycle accident occurs, the motorcyclist often sustains serious injuries and can face the false stigma that they are reckless drivers.
 Here at Brumback & Otterm, we know that motorcyclists are often the most attentive drivers on the road.
 We also understand the draw of the freedom of motorcycles and refuse to hold that against our clients.
 If you are a motorcyclist who was injured in an accident, we are proud to defend you and fight for the compensation you deserve.

-Common Causes and Injuries in Motorcycle Accidents
+Common Causes and Injuries in Motorcycle Accidents in Yakima

-Motorcycle accidents happen the same way any other motor vehicle accident happens: a driver was being reckless, not paying attention, or unable to maintain control of their vehicle.
+Yakima motorcycle accidents happen the same way any other motor vehicle accident happens: a driver was being reckless, not paying attention, or unable to maintain control of their vehicle.
 Some of the most common situations for motorcycle accidents are: